 I thought I would update you on the latest YA book that I completed (only yesterday).
-Written by David Levithan and John Green, this book got me intrigued as a writer trying to learn more about the YA genre.
+Written by David Levithan and John Green, this book (Will Grayson, Will Grayson) got me intrigued as a writer trying to learn more about the YA genre.
 Today I want to briefly explain to you why I enjoyed this cheeky little book.

 Reflections On The Story